Ultraman (1966 TV series): Development

-Due to the success of Ultra Q, Tokyo Broadcasting System (TBS) wanted a new monster-themed show from Tsuburaya Productions Company (TPC), this time filmed in color and with the hopes of continuing the series with TPC.
-Eiji Tsuburaya and writer Tetsuo Kinjo chose to take the barebones idea of Ultra Q about civilians and scientists dealing with monsters and have a group specifically created to deal with monsters and supernatural phenomena as the focus of the new show.
-The group was tentatively named the "Scientific Investigation Agency" (SIA).
-Tsuburaya and Kinjo decided to add unused ideas from Ultra Q and the rejected outline Woo.
+Due to the success of Ultra Q, Tokyo Broadcasting System (TBS) requested a similar themed show from Tsuburaya Productions Company (TPC), this time filmed in color and with the hopes of continuing the series with TPC.
+TPC founder Eiji Tsuburaya and writer Tetsuo Kinjo decided to recycle the barebones idea of Ultra Q about civilians and center the show on a team, tentatively dubbed the "Scientific Investigation Agency" (SIA), specifically designed to deal with monsters and supernatural phenomena.
+Tsuburaya and Kinjo repurposed unused ideas from Ultra Q, as well as the rejected outline for Woo.
+Tsuburaya had spent significant studio money to build his miniatures for the Godzilla films, and TPC was seeking a new project to repurpose and monetize those miniatures.

-Tsuburaya had spent significant amounts of studio money to build his miniatures for the Godzilla films.
-The studio was desirous to monetize these miniatures, and was looking for a project that could repurpose the sets and costumes from the Godzilla franchise.
-The first iteration of Ultraman was named "Bemler".
-Bemler's human host would have been a 28-year-old man named "Officer Sakomizu", described as a "tough guy" in early drafts.
-Captain Muramatsu would have been the only SIA member to know his secret identity.
-The name "Bemler" (sometimes trademarked as "Bemular") was later given to Ultraman's first foe in the premiere episode "Ultra Operation No. 1".

-Pre-production and story layout for the show began in December 1965 as Bemler: Scientific Investigation Agency.
-Masahiro Yamada completed a sample teleplay titled The Birth of Bemler that featured an unused scenario originally written for Ultra Q. TBS producer Takashi Kakoi demanded to have Bemler be easily differentiated from other similarly designed monsters to avoid confusion.
-Tsuburaya and Kinjo then decided to make Bemler more humanoid in design.
-Kakoi later requested that Bemler have a more metallic-based image.
+The first iteration of Ultraman was named "Bemular" and had a human host in his late 20s named "Officer Sakomizu", described as a "tough guy" in early drafts.
+Captain Muramatsu would have been the only SIA member to know his secret identity, and a female SIA member was added late in production.
+Pre-production and story layout began in December 1965 as Bemular: Scientific Investigation Agency.
+Writer Masahiro Yamada completed a sample teleplay titled The Birth of Bemular that featured an unused scenario originally written for Ultra Q. TBS producer Takashi Kakoi demanded that Bemular have a metallic complexion and be distinguishable from similarly designed monsters to avoid confusion.
+As a result, Tsuburaya and Kinjo discarded Bemular's original design in favor of a humanoid appearance.
+The name "Bemular" was dropped for the hero but given to Ultraman's first foe in the debut episode "Ultra Operation No. 1".

-In January 1966, the production's title was changed to Redman, due to the protagonist's color scheme.
-The following month, the show was unanimously approved for production.
-In this version, Redman arrives as a refugee on Earth after invaders destroyed his home planet.
-Redman fuses with officer Sakomizu and together, they protect the Earth from giant monsters and alien invaders.
-This version also featured an early version of the transformation device the Beta Capsule called a "Flashbeam" that resembled a futuristic fountain pen.
-During casting TBS suggested casting actors that looked as Western as possible, in order to appeal to overseas markets.
-It was later decided to add a female character to the SIA roster.
-Many of the cast members came from Toho.
-On March 22, 1966, the copyright offices approved registration of the show, now titled Ultraman.
-Each episode of the series was produced on a budget of ¥20-30 million.
+In January 1966, the production's title was changed to Redman to reflect the hero's color scheme and was unanimously approved for production a month later.
+In this version, Redman lands on Earth as a refugee after invaders destroyed his home planet.
+Redman fuses with Sakomizu and together protect the Earth from giant monsters and alien invaders.
+This version also featured the "Flashbeam", an early version of Ultraman's transformation device the Beta Capsule, however, the Flashbeam version resembled a futuristic fountain pen.
+During the casting process, TBS suggested actors with Western appearances in order to appeal to overseas markets, however, most of the cast came from Toho.
+On March 22, 1966, the copyright offices approved the shows's registration, now titled Ultraman.
+Each episode was produced on a budget of ¥20-30 million.